Tom Bray - J. J. Keller Industry Consultant

 Some HOS rules have multiple exceptions.
 Such exceptions can be useful, but also prove quite risky in the instance drivers mistakenly believe they’re eligible or use the exception improperly.
 Either situation can result in violations, penalties, and added liability.
 For that reason, your company should establish policies regarding the use of exceptions (most are found in §395.1) and train drivers to understand when they apply, and under what conditions.

 “Supporting” documents are those that investigators may use to audit your logs, so drivers and support personnel must be trained on what has to be kept, where, and for how long.
 The rules for supporting documents in §395.11 changed when ELDs were introduced, with new requirements for what has to be kept and what’s expected of drivers.
-The rule requires the motor carrier to keep five types of supporting documents [INSERT LINK TO CMS] (six for drivers who use paper logs), and each document much contain four pieces of information.
+The rule requires the motor carrier to keep five types of supporting documents (six for drivers who use paper logs), and each document much contain four pieces of information.
 Up to eight documents must be retained per day per driver, and drivers must present the documents for inspection and submit them to you within 13 days.

 Given their complexity and how often they change, the HOS rules practically demand training be provided on an ongoing basis to all affected personnel.
 Just one fatigue-related accident can spell disaster for a driver and his or her company.
 Avoid the consequences of an HOS violation by making sure your training program covers the regulations, guidelines, exceptions, company policies, technologies, and everything else pertaining to managing fatigue and staying compliant.

 For information on additional HOS topics, including checklists on more key training points, download the Hours-of-Service Training Checklist whitepaper.

 Countdown to Full ELD Compliance - Part 3: 6-Point Driver Training Checklist

 Make sure your drivers are trained to understand and follow key hours-of-service rules.